top of page

 Not Just Shy or Introverted: Understanding Social Anxiety

 Have you ever felt your heart race and your palms get sweaty when faced with a social situation?
 Maybe it's attending a party, speaking up in a meeting, or even making a simple phone call.
 You find yourself worrying about what others might think of you, fearing judgment or criticism.
-The thought of being the center of attention makes you feel uneasy, and you start questioning your every move and word.
+The thought of being the center of attention makes you feel uneasy, and you start questioning your everything you do or say.

 If these situations resonate with you, you may be experiencing social anxiety without even realizing it.
 Social anxiety is like having an invisible barrier that holds you back from fully engaging in social interactions.
 It's that voice in your head that tells you to stay quiet, to blend in, and to avoid drawing attention to yourself.